heroiclabs/nakama-docs/docs/groups-clans.md

 ## Update a group

-When a group has been created it's admin can update optional fields.
+When a group has been created it's admins can update optional fields.

 ```csharp fct_label="Unity"
 byte[] groupId = group.Id; // an INGroup ID.